DavidePrincipi/nethserver-dc/README.rst

 Join the domain: ::

-   realm join -v -U admin $(config getprop sssd Realm)
+   realm join --membership-software=adcli -v -U admin $(config getprop sssd Realm)

 You can replace ``admin`` with any other administrative account name.
 The command above prompts for a password.
 When join is successful: ::